voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 The list of backends.
-Default: ['yaml'] If you supply a additional backend you must also supply the backend data in the backend_options hash.
+If you supply a additional backend you must also supply the backend data in the backend_options hash.

 Default value: `['yaml']`